Install a Vehicle Data Device using a Y-cable

 - Attach the core connector to the appropriate mounting adapter.

-- Plug the cable’s replacement OBD-II connector into the back of the core connector.
+To assemble the replacement OBD-II port, plug the cable’s replacement OBD-II connector (A) into the back of the core connector (E).

-- Mount the replacement OBD-II port you have assembled into the vehicle’s original OBD-II port location.
+- Screw or snap the replacement OBD-II port into the vehicle’s original OBD-II port location.

-- Plug the vehicle’s original OBD-II port into the cable’s bypass connector.
+Plug the vehicle’s original OBD-II port into the cable’s bypass connector (B).

-- We recommend securing the port to the bypass connector with a zip tie.
+- Secure the bypass connector to the port with a zip tie.